Jbrenton191/RNAseq_splicing_pipeline/README.md

   mamba env create --name NAME --file nextflow_qc.align_env.yml

-  This can take around 5-15 min to build with conda.
+  This can take around 5-15 min to build.
   To activate the environment:

   conda activate NAME